kpuka/SIMAH/_portfolio/2 Sample Size Calculator.md

 The examples below are based on the examples described by Vittinghoff et al. (2012)

 **Example 1**
 We plan on conducting a randomized trial with equal allocation to treatment and placebo to assess the effect of a new lipid-lowering agent on LDL levels.
-From pilot data, the residual standard deviation for LDL is expected to be 38 mg/dL, and we hypothesize that the treatment will lower average LDL levels about 40 mg/dL.
+From pilot data, the standard deviation for LDL is expected to be 38 mg/dL, and we hypothesize that the treatment will lower average LDL levels about 40 mg/dL.
 Because this is a clinical trial, it is unlikely that we will need to adjust for covariates.
 The sample size must provide 80% power in a two-sided test with $\alpha$ of 5%.

 *Type of outcome variable:* Continuous
 *Type of independent variable:* Binary